Clinical Director

 EMDR PROVIDER;

-AZ BOARD APPROVED CLINICAL SUPERVISOR;
+AZBBHE APPROVED CLINICAL SUPERVISOR;

 CONSULTATION

-Licensed in AZ and ID (telehealth)
+Licensed in AZ

 Contact: diana@canfieldcounseling.org

-Licensed Professional Counselor
+Virginia Kuhn, MA Counseling, Licensed Professional Counselor

 (she/her)

-I am a Licensed Associate Counselor who specializes in trauma, anxiety disorders, obsessive compulsive disorder (OCD), and couples counseling.
+I am a Licensed Professional Counselor who specializes in trauma, anxiety disorders, obsessive compulsive disorder (OCD), and couples counseling.
 I am passionate about helping my clients achieve their goals to live an empowered, insightful, and healthful life.

 I believe in tailoring therapeutic interventions to meet my client’s individualized needs.
 I draw from several therapeutic modalities, including EMDR, Cognitive Behavioral Therapy (CBT), Dialectal Behavioral Therapy (DBT), Exposure and Response Prevention (ERP), and Gottman Level 2 Training.